 See Introduction to adding data sources for specific instructions for each data source.

 Step 7: Define file backup policies

 File backup is an important part of insider threat detection and response because it enables you to easily review the actual file contents during investigations of suspicious activity.
-As long as a file is backed up by Code42, it's available for download any time, even if the device that backed up the file is offline.
+As long as a file is backed up, it's available for download any time, even if the device that backed up the file is offline.
 For detailed recommendations about what to back up, see Considerations for defining your backup policies.
-For the most high-value settings in the Code42 console (including those that are related to backup) see Recommended Code42 console settings.
+For the most high-value settings (including those that are related to backup) see Recommended Code42 console settings.